mahouboy23/IB-notes/Points.md

 #### Key Analysis Points:

+## Introduction:
+- **Global Issue:**
+    - Define inter-generational poverty as a multifaceted challenge.
+    - Highlight its relevance in societal contexts due to limited access to education, economic opportunities, and healthcare.
+- **Introduction of 'The House on Mango Street':**

+    - Author: Sandra Cisneros
+    - Title: 'The House on Mango Street'
+    - Publication Date: 1984
+    - Text Type: Novel
+    - Setting: Young Latina girl's experiences in poverty-stricken Chicago.

 - **Poverty's Portrayal in the Novel**

     - Depiction of housing instability and its effects on Esperanza's family.